sapcc/limes/README.md

 Limes is an OpenStack-compatible quota/usage tracking service, originally designed for SAP's internal cloud.

+Pronounce the name like the [Ancient Roman border wall][wp-limes], not like the fruit.

 # Installation

 There's a Makefile, so do: